Research Topics

 Speech Recognition and Synthesis

-Speech processing technologies that transcribes speech audio data into text and assigns time labels, such as speaker and context, forms the foundation of speech media processing.
+Speech processing technologies that transcribe speech audio data into text and assign time labels, such as speaker and context, form the foundation of speech media processing.
 The process involves various information processing technologies, from signal processing to language processing and speech understanding.
 Lee Lab has been conducting research on speech recognition for years.
-Recently, we have also expanded our field into speech synthesis research for unified speech processing.
+Our open-source speech recognition engine Julius, developed by PI Lee in 1996, has a history spanning nearly three decades and has been widely used both domestically and internationally.

 • Speech recognition based on data generation via speech synthesis

-• Speaker diarization
+• Speaker diarization (who spoke when) and its applications

-• Speech-laugh synthesis
+• LLM-based speech synthesis

 Spoken Dialogue Systems